siouan/frontend-gradle-plugin/README.md

 }
 ```

-If your application uses the former syntax, you may find further instructions to migrate in this Gradle's
+If your application uses the legacy syntax, you may find further instructions to migrate to the modern syntax in this
-[guide][gradle-migration-guide].
+Gradle's [guide][gradle-migration-guide].

 ## Tasks reference